 I’m baffled by all of those things, but I find that even people who don’t show a particular interest in science and history have one or two things they’re absolutely smitten by – and it’s not surprising.
 There’s so much incredible stuff going on around us, it’s hard to not be starstruck, if you think about it.

-This book tries to explain (almost) all of it.
+A Short History Of Nearly Everything tries to explain (almost) all of it.
 At least as much as we know.
 Bill Bryson has done a tremendous job at it.

 Here are my 3 favorite lessons: